by Jo Lommen.

 of the housing, you will probably soon find out that the curtain shutter does

 not work smooth, or worse, not work at all.
-Either the upper curtain
+No wonder considering that the

 "hangs" or the winding key is stiff, or the lower curtain does not